EmperorWhitz/Cupcakes-OS/README.md

 Build steps may change depending on the branch, release line, and ISO profile.

-For current build info, check the website, release notes, or DeepWiki.
+For current build info, check release notes, or DeepWiki.

 <div align="center">